jsoma/tabletop/README.md

 Google is letting you test a new version of Sheets, but with the warning **Warning: some features aren’t ready yet.**.
 And hiding right there in the list is **API support**, so don't you dare go upgrade, because there's no updated API for Tabletop to support.

-## Okay, wait, we've got a big problem.
-But a solution, too.

-**Google broke Tabletop**.
-Kind of.

-If you're signed in to Google and your session expires, Google now requires you [to sign in to view published spreadsheets](http://productforums.google.com/forum/#!category-topic/docs/documents/0pneogfgzN0).
-While we've worked around the problem in recent versions of Tabletop (CORS to the rescue), old versions will experience this problem.

-[Most browsers support CORS](http://caniuse.com/cors) so you will *probably* be okay.
-Google's sat on this for over a year so I doubt it's getting fixed.
-If you're still running into issues I recommend trying [Flatware](https://github.com/jsoma/flatware) or [table-service](https://github.com/martinburch/table-service) (or your own proxying solution) in the meantime.
-Proxies don't run into this bug since they never sign into a Google account, and they'll probably make your app faster, too.

 ## Notes

 ## Getting Started